 Memberships and Positions

-Ben is a member of the Criminal Bar Association, the Commercial Bar Association and Common Law Bar Association.
+Ben is a member of the Criminal, the Commercial and the Common Law Bar Associations of Victoria.

 He is also a member of the Australian and New Zealand Sports Law Association (ANZSLA) and the Sports Lawyers' Association (of America) (SLA).